Triple infiltration basin and greenery regeneration in the square of Oblęgorska / Widok Street in Łódź (Poland)

 Area characterisation:

-NBS was established in the upper basin of the Łódka River (Łódź, Poland) being an icon of the city and a symbol of its industrial past.
+NbS was established in the upper basin of the Łódka River (Łódź, Poland) being an icon of the city and a symbol of its industrial past.
 Demonstration site was abandoned green yard in municipal ownership, located in front of tenement houses.

 The area selection was based on the water and social challenges of the area.
 The main environmental challenge stems from the change of a permanent river into a temporary stream due to limited urban runoff restoration, compounded by geological conditions, floods and droughts.
 The social challenge stems from the densely populated district, with a fairly high crime rate, poor and neglected for years.
 However, it is a historically significant district highlighting the multicultural aspect of Łódź.